 The problem is that the research is routinely twisted far beyond what the studies themselves actually show.

 A narrow paper about one piece of mineral transport gets inflated into a universal explanation for chronic disease.
 A study about oxidative stress becomes proof that mainstream medicine fundamentally misunderstands human health.
 Individual biochemical mechanisms are pulled out of context and expanded into sweeping claims about nearly every illness imaginable.
+Contradictory evidence gets handled the same way.

-If standard lab work conflicts with the protocol, the labs are considered unreliable.
+If standard lab work conflicts with the protocol, the labs are declared unreliable.
 If symptoms worsen, this is explained as detoxification, retracing, mineral shifts, or healing reactions.
 If someone deteriorates when following the protocol, the deterioration itself becomes evidence that the body is “finally responding.”
+All negative evidence somehow becomes more proof that the protocol is right.

 The Community Structure Has Cult Characteristics